Top 10 Questions About

 Q. What does it take to be a kidney donor?

 A. A living kidney donor is usually between ages 18 to 65 and in excellent health.
 Donors over age 65 are considered on a case by case basis.
-Individuals interested in being a living donor at California Pacific Medical Center in San Francisco can start the process by calling our living donor team at 415-600-1700 to complete a screening questionnaire.
-If one is an acceptable donor following this questionnaire, the donor is asked to come to California Pacific in San Francisco for a 2-day donor evaluation.
+Individuals interested in being a living donor at Sutter Health CPMC in San Francisco can start the process by completing our online health history questionnaire Opens new window (this requires your weight and height, so please obtain those figures prior to completing the questionnaire).
+If you are an acceptable donor, we will contact you to schedule a 2-day donor evaluation in San Francisco.

 Q. What might rule out someone as a kidney donor?